-- The Pax Sustainable Allocation Fund Institutional Class returned 5.68% in the second quarter, modestly trailing its benchmark (60% S&P500/40% Bloomberg Barclays US Aggregate Bond Index) which returned 5.84% while outperforming its peer group index, the Morningstar 50%-70% Equity Allocation, which returned 5.21%.
+- The Pax Sustainable Allocation Fund returned -10.75% for the second quarter.
+Over this period, when both equity and fixed income markets were significantly negative, the Fund outperformed its benchmark (60% S&P500/40% Bloomberg Barclays US Aggregate Bond Index) which returned -11.63%.
+The Fund performed in-line with its peer group index, the Morningstar 50%-70% Equity Allocation, which returned -10.58%.

 |1-Month||Quarter||YTD||1 Year||3 Year||5 Year||10 Year||Since Inception3|

 |Pax Sustainable Allocation Fund - Investor Class||-5.39||-10.79||-16.36||-12.09||6.41||6.71||7.51||8.15|

 |60% S&P 500 Index / 40% Bloomberg Barclays US Aggregate Bond Index||-5.58||-11.63||-16.11||-10.24||6.23||7.37||8.50||-|

 Performance data quoted represent past performance, which does not guarantee future results.
 Investment return and principal value of an investment will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than the performance data quoted.
 To obtain performance for the most recent month-end, call 800.767.1729 or visit impaxam.com.

 Figures include reinvested dividends, capital gains distributions and changes in principal value.